opconWizard/opcon-docs/docs/server-programs/logging.md

     critical and Application Event log, and will also terminate immediately.
-- If the SAM log is locked while SAM is running, it still writes to the critical log but [not]{.ul} to the Application Event log and it     will continue to run.
+- If the SAM log is locked while SAM is running, it still writes to the critical log but not to the Application Event log and it     will continue to run.

 ### Critical.log